-We have three key objectives: reduce, reuse, recycle.
-These 3 objectives form the basis of our Environmental Policy which can be viewed in more detail by clicking the link on the right.
-Environmental awareness is promoted across all levels in the organisation and we are currently working towards Manchester City Council and Groundwork’s Environmental Business Pledge and have achieved the Silver Award.
+Our approach is guided by three core principles: reduce, reuse, recycle.
+These sit at the heart of our Environmental Policy, which can be viewed via the link on the right.
+Environmental awareness is promoted across all levels of the organisation.
+We are currently working towards Manchester City Council and Groundwork’s Environmental Business Pledge and have achieved the Silver Award.

-• Silver Award for the Environmental Business Pledge
+- We have achieved the Silver Award for the Environmental Business Pledge.

-• Glass, plastic bottles, paper, cardboard, light bulbs, batteries are all recycled
+- Glass, plastic bottles, paper, cardboard, light bulbs, and batteries are all recycled across the venue.

 Bridgewater Basin Floating Ecosystems